 Through gifts of physical comfort, The Shawl Project shares God’s love with those who are going through difficult times and helps them understand that they are not forgotten.
 Discovering that several women in the community had the ability to knit, crochet and quilt with amazing skill, The Shawl Project (TSP) began meeting in 2013 to make shawls, blankets, and afghans for sick and shut-in residents.
 With an emphasis on young people, TSP participants transfer their knowledge of crochet, knitting, and other fiber arts to those who want to learn.
 Sometimes partnering with other organizations, The Shawl Project has donated many hand-crafted blankets and shawls to the homeless, veterans, and otherwise marginalized people in our local community and city.
 As COVID-19 began to affect the Homewood community in March of 2020, the members of The Shawl Project shifted to making masks and have distributed over 4000 masks to residents.

-The Summer Youth Program (SYP) is dedicated to strengthening the greater community with quality summer programming by enhancing academic performance and life skills in a safe environment for Homewood children.
-As we consider academic set-backs due to the pandemic, BCM plans to expand the SYP in the summer of 2021 to be a full summer-long program.
+ummer Youth Program (SYP) is dedicated to strengthening the greater community with quality summer programming by enhancing academic performance and life skills in a safe environment for Homewood children.
 SYP supports scholarship through exposure to high achieving professionals, academic field trips, and activities in S.T.E.M. and reading.
 SYP strives to reduce delinquency-related risks through character building exercises, informal counseling, and relationship building.
 The program also seeks to address childhood hunger in the Homewood community by providing two free hot meals per day alongside nutrition education.
 It is hoped that by participating in SYP that Homewood’s children will have a greater sense of safety and security in their community.
+As we consider academic set-backs due to the pandemic, BCM plans to expand the SYP in the summer of 2022 to be a full summer-long program.